camptocamp/oerpscenario/Readme.txt

 You have here two things to differenciate:

 1. The password into the base.conf, for connexion purpose
-2. The password use by one of the scenario (_basic.feature) to run the test case
+2. The password use by one of the scenario (_basic.feature) to run the test case as a specific user

 For the second one, the textual description of the scenario is parsed by the cucumber library to give the right password to run the test.
 This means the test case try to login with a given password.